MichaelBerry-CyberPro/MichaelBerry-CyberPro/README.md

 # Portfolio

-Welcome to my cybersecurity portfolio!
+Welcome to my portfolio!
 This repository showcases my projects, skills, and expertise in various areas of cybersecurity.
 Below is an overview of the types of projects included:

 ## Projects
 - **Security Project: Azure Cloud Security Monitoring with Splunk Integration**